THE CENTERPIECE OF ANY WEDDING FESTIVITIES IS THE CAKE, NATURALLY.

-It’s worth noting though that the modern American wedding cake is a far cry from the traditional Irish and Scottish wedding cakes of the past.
+It’s worth noting though that the modern American wedding cake is a far cry from the traditional Celtic wedding cake of the past.
 However, the traditional form does live on and you can make it a part of your own special Celtic wedding.
-The most traditional celtic wedding cake is...wait for it….fruit cake.
+The most traditional Celtic wedding cake is…wait for it….fruit cake.
 Yup.
 Fruit cake.
 Or at least a very nicely refined two- to three-tier version of it.
-We aren't talking about the candied fruit and citron disasters that appear in grocery stores around the holidays.
+We aren’t talking about the candied fruit and citron disasters that appear in grocery stores around the holidays.
 No, this is a truly rich, aromatic and flavorful confection containing nutmeg, ginger, currants, candied cherries, almonds, citrus peel, molasses and more.

 The wedding cake would actually often be baked just after the couple’s engagement.
 Such cakes were costly and difficult to make since the fruit and spices used were only available in limited supply and seasonally.
 But the making of this magical treat was a great way to kick off the long-term preparations for the wedding as well as the intended marriage.
-This is why properly made fruit cakes are soaked lovingly in rum, brandy or some other liquor -- it adds flavor and moistness and also preserves the cake.
-On personal note, I can tell you it works.
-I have enjoyed traditional fruit cake made by my wife some three or four years after she made it and it was still delicious, though a bit on the crumbly side. (goes well with Earl Grey or a smoked tea, BTW)
+This is why properly-made fruit cakes are soaked lovingly in rum, brandy or some other liquor — it adds flavor and moistness and also preserves the cake.
+On a personal note, I can tell you it works.
+I have enjoyed traditional fruit cake made by my wife some three or four years after she made it and it was still delicious, though a bit on the crumbly side. (goes well with Earl Grey tea, BTW)

 You may be familiar with the idea of saving some cake for your first anniversary or the christening of your first-born child.
 Well, nowadays we can do so with any cake thanks to freezing.
 However back in the day, only a well-made, and alcohol-preserved fruit cake would survive such a long period of time.
 This was part of the lore of such cakes.
 Their ability to last for months and years was symbolic of a long and sweet marriage and family.